baileyherbert/envato.js/README.md

 ### Not found errors

+For built-in endpoints that request a specific resource, this library will catch 404 errors and instead return `undefined` if the resource is not found.
+However, when sending requests manually, you will need to catch and handle any `Envato.NotFoundError` errors yourself.

-The `Envato.NotFoundError` is a special case, because it represents a missing resource rather than a failed request.
-For instance, if you are looking up a sale by purchase code and the code is invalid, it will throw this error.
+- For instance, looking up a purchase code or an item will return `undefined` if the resource is not found.
+- On the other hand, attempting to download an item or retrieve an item's prices will throw a `NotFoundError` if the item doesn't exist.

 ## Events